patriciosanchezh/shop/README.md

     MAIL_USE_TLS= False
     MAIL_USE_SSL= True
     ```
-*All this info you can find in your email, configurations.
+* You can find all this info in your email configurations.
 Some servers require a previous configuration in its site.
-By example, I used a scholar email server.
+For example, I used a scholar email server.

 * NOTE: If you do not want to deal with emails, you can comment several lines in the functions authenticate_user, create_user and update_user in api/routes/users.py.
 The exact lines are indicated.

 * NOTE: Email credentials are not required for the test.

 * The database with users and customers will be in api/config/database/db.sqlite.
-If you what a clean database type
+If you want a clean database type:

     ```
 	(venv) flask-rest-api/src $ rm api/config/database/db.sqlite
     ```

 Each time you use the app you get the last database.
-It's possible to connect wit a sql server too.
+It's possible to connect to a sql server too.

 * Now you are ready to run it.